anezami/flask-azure-openai-app/README.md

 ```

 ## Azure Web App Built-in Authentication
-Configure Authentication in the Azure Web App (Portal > Your Web App > Authentication):
-- Add an Identity Provider (e.g., Google) and set action to "Log in with..."; unauthenticated action: "Redirect to login page".
+Authentication is configured automatically by the Bicep template for Google (Easy Auth v2).
+Ensure your Google OAuth app has the authorized redirect URI set to `https://<app-name>.azurewebsites.net/.auth/login/google/callback`.

-- The app reads user info from `X-MS-CLIENT-PRINCIPAL` headers injected by App Service.
+At runtime, the app reads user info from `X-MS-CLIENT-PRINCIPAL` headers injected by App Service.
+Access is further restricted by the `ALLOWED_EMAILS` app setting (a comma-separated allowlist), which the script can set for you via `-AllowedEmails`.

 ## Deploy to Azure (Script)
 Use the provided PowerShell script to provision (or reuse) resources and deploy the root app: